TheHive-Project/TheHiveDocs/admin/configuration.md

  - `ws.timeout.request`: The total time you accept a request to take (it will be interrupted even if the remote host is still sending data) (default is 120 seconds).

 #### Proxy
 Proxy can be used.
-By default, proxy configured in JVM is used but one can configured specific configuration for each HTTP client.
+By default, the proxy configured in JVM is used but one can configured specific configurations for each HTTP client.
  - `ws.useProxyProperties`: To use the JVM system’s HTTP proxy settings (http.proxyHost, http.proxyPort) (default is true).
 This setting is ignored if `ws.proxy` settings is present.
  - `ws.proxy.host`: The hostname of the proxy server.
  - `ws.proxy.post`: The port of the proxy server.